- Rates & Property

 What are rates?

 Rates are a levy paid annually by property owners to their local Council.
-The Council sets the rates every year to help fund community facilities, services and projects within the annual plan.
+We set the rates every year to help fund community facilities, services and projects within the annual plan.

 Our district is facing rapid growth and community expectations of Council activities are high.
 This, along with the capital value of your property, is reflected in the annual rates.